hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - pass w/o further inspection: <span style="color: #bb6600;">trust & allow</span>
   - URL filtering
     - control access to web site based on
-      - category: a general classification for the URL, e.g., Auction category, Job Search category
+      - category: a general classification for the URL, e.g., Auction, Job Search
       - reputation:
         - how likely the URL is to be used for purposes that might against organization's security policy
         - level: 1 - High Risk; 2 - Suscpecious sites; 3 - Benign Sites with security risk ; 4 - Benign Sites; 5 - Well Known